 Monitoring procedure at each critical point to ensure compliance with specified critical limits.

-This monitoring procedure are to detect any out of control observations or measurements as an evidence of a situation needs to be resolved by implementing the required process adjustment and corrective actions.
+This monitoring procedure is to detect any out of control observations or measurements as evidence of a situation that needs to be resolved by implementing the required process adjustment and corrective actions.

 5. Corrective Actions

 The corrective action to eliminate or control the hazard needs to be taken when monitoring results indicate a deviation from the critical limit.
 The corrective actions are to include root cause, required actions, responsible person(s) and due date.

 In order to verify if the HACCP is working correctly.
 Verification procedures may include random sampling and analysis, reinforced analysis or tests at selected critical points, intensified analysis of intermediate or final products, and surveys on the actual condition during storage, distribution and sale and on actual use of the product.

 7. Documentation and Record-Keeping